tvega1/DESN368-code-design-workspace-tv/README.md

 - Eric Meyer — CSS Reset (2007)

 **AI Assistance**
-- Used Chatgpt for debugging CSS layout issues and generating code templates
+- Made with help from ChatGPT and GitHub Copilot

 ---